-1. Reduces Cholesterol
+1. Can Help Reduce Cholesterol

-Thanks to the presence of a specific type of fiber known as beta-glucan, oats may help reduce cholesterol levels by promoting the excretion of cholesterol-rich bile out of the body.
+Thanks to the presence of a specific type of fiber known as beta glucan, oats may help reduce cholesterol levels by promoting the excretion of cholesterol-rich bile out of the body.

-One large review of 28 trials found that adding at least three grams of beta-glucan to the diet was effective at reducing levels of both total and bad LDL cholesterol without affecting beneficial HDL cholesterol.
-Other research shows that beta-glucan could also help decrease systolic and diastolic blood pressure, both of which are major risk factors for heart disease.
+One large review of 28 trials found that adding at least three grams of beta glucan to the diet was effective at reducing levels of both total and bad LDL cholesterol without affecting beneficial HDL cholesterol.
+Other research shows that beta glucan could also help decrease systolic and diastolic blood pressure, both of which are major risk factors for heart disease.

 2. Supports Weight Loss

 Thanks to their status as a high-fiber food and the low amount of oatmeal calories found in each serving, many studies show that regular consumption of oats benefits weight loss.